-B. For the purposes of the calculations of the Floating Price(s), all numbers shall be rounded as follows: Floating Price(s) relating to commodities quoted in (i) gallons, shall be rounded to five places, (ii) MMBtu’s shall be rounded to four places, and (iii) barrels and megawatt hours shall be rounded to three places.

-C. Each payment will be made in the Contractual Currency (specified in a Confirmation or if not specified, [U.S. Dollars]) without deduction (subject to paragraph E below), setoff or counterclaim in immediately available funds on the relevant Payment Date (or if not a Business Day, on the next Business Day).
-Except as otherwise expressly provided in Section 6, each payment obligation of each party under a Transaction is subject to (1) the condition precedent that no Event of Default or event which, with the giving of notice or the lapse of time or both, would constitute an Event of Default with respect to the other party has occurred and is continuing, (2) the condition precedent that no Early Termination Date or Accelerated Termination Date in respect of the relevant Transaction has occurred or been effectively designated, (3) the condition precedent that no Market Disruption Event in respect of the relevant Transaction has occurred and is continuing that is not otherwise resolved under the terms of Section 4, and (4) each other applicable condition precedent to payment specified in the Contract; provided, however, that the condition precedent set forth in (1) above does not apply to a payment owing by a party if the other party shall have satisfied in full all of its payment obligations under Section 2 and shall at the relevant time have no future payment obligations, whether absolute or contingent, under Section 2.
+(b) Contractual Currency.
+Each payment will be made in the Contractual Currency (specified in a Confirmation or, if not so specified, in [Euros]) without deduction (subject to Section 2(e)), setoff or counterclaim in immediately available funds on the relevant Payment Date (or if not a Business Day, on the next Business Day).
+Except as otherwise expressly provided in Section 6, each payment obligation of each party under a Transaction is subject to (i) the condition precedent that no Event of Default or event which, with the giving of notice or the lapse of time or both, would constitute an Event of Default with respect to the other party has occurred and is continuing, (ii) the condition precedent that no Early Termination Date or Accelerated Termination Date in respect of the relevant Transaction has occurred or been effectively designated, (iii) the condition precedent that no Market Disruption Event in respect of the relevant Transaction has occurred and is continuing that is not otherwise resolved under the terms of Section 4, and (iv) each other applicable condition precedent to payment specified in this Agreement; provided, however, that the condition precedent set forth in (i) above does not apply to a payment owing by a party if the other party shall have satisfied in full all of its payment obligations under Section 2 and shall at the relevant time have no future payment obligations, whether absolute or contingent, under Section 2.
 If amounts are not paid when due, they shall bear interest daily until paid in full at the Interest Rate on the basis of the actual number of days elapsed, and on the basis of a year of 360 days.

-If payablethe Payment Dates for two or more Transactions between the parties in the same currency fall on the same day, and if each party is required to make a payment to the other on such Payment Date, such amounts with respect to each party shall be aggregated, and the party owing the greater aggregate amount shall pay to the other party the difference between the aggregate amounts owed.
+(c) Payment Netting.
+If on any date amounts would otherwise be payable in the same currency in respect of two or more Transactions, such amounts with respect to each party shall be aggregated and the party owing the greater aggregate amount shall pay to the other party the difference between the aggregate amounts owed.

-D. Each party agrees to complete (accurately in a manner reasonably satisfactory to the other party), execute, arrange for any required certification of, and deliver to the other party or such government or taxing authority as the other party directs, any form or document that may be required or reasonably requested in order to allow the other party to make [or receive] a payment under this Agreement without any deduction or withholding for or on account of any Tax or with such deduction or withholding at a reduced rate, promptly upon the earlier of: (i) reasonable demand by the other party and (ii) learning that the form or document is required.
+(d) Specified Information Each party agrees to complete (accurately in a manner reasonably satisfactory to the other party), execute, arrange for any required certification of, and deliver to the other party or such government or taxing authority as the other party directs, any form or document that may be required or reasonably requested in order to allow the other party to make or receive a payment under this Agreement without any deduction or withholding for or on account of any Tax or with such deduction or withholding at a reduced rate, promptly upon the earlier of: (i) reasonable demand by the other party and (ii) learning that the form or document is required.